Discover 10 Hidden Features and Shortcuts in OS X Lion

 Mass Grouping Folders

 Here’s a quick way to place several folders under a main folder.
-Select the few folders, right click and select "New folder with selection"
+Select the few folders, right-click, and select "New folder with selection".

 Files Number Indicator

-Whenever multiple files are selected and dragged from one place to another, they will flock together; there’s also a small red rounded box indicating how many files are selected.
+Whenever multiple files are selected and dragged from one place to another, they will flock together.
+There’s also a small red rounded box indicating how many files are selected.

-resizing at Any Edge
+Resizing at Any Edge

 You can now resize an application at any edge.

-resize any edge
+OS X Lion resize application at any edge

 New OS X Lion Shortcuts